gabrielgt/EvergineDocs/manual/graphics/materials/material_decorators.md

 <br>

 Editing the material decorator c# class you can modify how the properties are shown in the [Material Editor](material_editor.md).
-For example the Color property appear as Vector3 property because this is the type using in the HLSL effect code.
+For example, the Color property appears as Vector3 property because this is the type using in the HLSL effect code.
 You can change it to use a Color picker to configure this parameter with the following code change:

 ```c#
 public Evergine.Common.Graphics.Color Parameters_Color